brunoliratm/Homeworks-college/README.md

 Each folder includes:
 - **Problem Statements** – Descriptions of the assignments.
-- **Source Code** – The solution for each problem, written in languages like Python, Java, C, etc.
+- **Source Code** – The solution for each problem, written in languages like Python, Java, etc.
+- **README files** - Explaining the purpose and requirements of each project.

 ---